 The event rules are in place to make sure everyone has a safe and enjoyable experience and to make sure we can make this an ongoing event.
 Please read the rules prior to the event.

 1. Teams can be made up of adults (18 or over) or a combination of teens & adults.
-There must be one adult for every teen.
+There must be two adults for every team that has teens in it.
 Teens must be 14 years or over.

 2. At the start of the event, each team must have at least three members, and no more than six members.